afreof/mkosi/mkosi.md

   (see below) to specify packages that shall only be used for the image generated in the build image, but that shall not appear in the final image.
+  To remove a package e.g. added by a mkosi.default configuration file prepend the package name with a ! letter.
+For example -p "!apache2" would remove the apache2 package.
+To replace the apache2 package by the httpd package just add -p "!apache2,httpd" to the command line arguments.

 `--with-docs`